anyLogistix

 Current Task

-We are analyzing completed deliveries based on historical data to demonstrate how transport network optimization could have improved the outcome.
+We are analyzing completed deliveries (that are based on historical data) to demonstrate how delivery network optimization may improve the outcome.

-A total of 27 customers across various cities in the Netherlands were registered for the considered horizon.
+A total of 27 customers from different cities of the Netherlands were registered for the considered period.

-The company has 3 distribution centers from which deliveries to customers will be made.
-The warehouses are equipped with two types of vehicles with their own capacities and speeds.
+The company has 3 distribution centers, from which deliveries are made.
+The fleet of each distribution center has two vehicles types with different capacities and speeds.

 Goals